Excelsior Scholarship Program

 The Excelsior Scholarship

-The Excelsior Scholarship Application is NOW available through August 15, 2019 for students looking to receive a first-time award for the 2019-20 academic year.
+The Excelsior Scholarship Application is NOW available through January 30, 2020 for students looking to receive a first-time award for the Spring 2020 term.

 The Excelsior Scholarship Program:

 Eligibility: Attend a New York State public institution.

 Tuition: The undergraduate in-state tuition charged to recipients of The Excelsior Scholarship cannot exceed the tuition rate for the 2018-19 academic year ($6,870) pending the approval from the SUNY Board of Trustees.

 Income: As with the 2018-19 FAFSA and TAP application, Prior-Prior year (PPY) 2016 adjusted gross income (AGI) will be used.

 2019-20: $125,000 and thereafter (2017 AGI)

 Application Process: The New York State Higher Education Services Corporation in Albany (HESC) is developing an application vehicle for The Excelsior Scholarship.
 Students applying for this scholarship must complete the FAFSA and TAP applications.

 Verification of AGI: HESC will be verifying 2016 AGI through the NYS Tax and Finance Department.

 Application of Other Financial Aid Award Programs: Pell, TAP, and the SUNY Tuition Credit along with some Institutional scholarships must be applied first.
 The Excelsior Scholarship is a last dollar scholarship which means all federal, state, and institutional grants and scholarships will reduce the annual amount of the award.